Can Menopause Cause Constipation? | Home Remedies & Treatment

 Constipation is an unwelcome sign of menopause for many women.
 But thankfully, there are several home remedies and treatment options that can help to tackle the problem.

 Remember, if you’re suffering from persistent or severe constipation, visit your doctor.
-They can assess your symptoms, rule out any underlying conditions, and help you find a treatment plan that works for you.
+They can assess your symptoms, rule out any underlying conditions, help you understand the root cause, and find a treatment plan that works for you.

 References: